logzio/s3-hook/README.md

 1. This will override a field with the same key, if it exists.
 2. In order for the feature to work, you need to set `pathToFields` from the root of the bucket.

-#### Control Tower support:
+#### Control Tower support

-If you want to ship Control Tower logs, after deploying the S3 Hook stack, you'll need to deploy additional stack.
+If you want to ship Control Tower logs, after the deployment of the S3 Hook stack, you'll need to deploy an additional stack.
 For more details [click here](https://github.com/logzio/s3-hook/tree/master/control_tower).

 ## Changelog